peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 date: "[Date]"
 ---

 This document is the **Replication Guide** that provides supplementary material to the main article, "A Framework for the Computationally Reproducible Testing of Complex Narrative Systems: A Case Study in Astrology."
 Its purpose is to serve as a detailed, step-by-step guide for researchers who wish to replicate or extend the original study's findings.
+For detailed information on the components of the framework, please refer to the **[📖 Framework Manual (docs/FRAMEWORK_MANUAL.md)](docs/FRAMEWORK_MANUAL.md)**.

 This guide defines the three primary replication paths (Direct, Methodological, and Conceptual) and provides a complete walkthrough of the end-to-end workflow, from initial setup and data preparation to running the main experiments and producing the final statistical analysis.